Beach Wedding Menu Ideas: 25 Dishes Your Guests Will Actually Rave About

 Light, citrus-forward, and heat-resistant desserts outperform traditional tiered cakes every time in a beach setting.
 Think individual portions over towering fondant structures.

-According to The Knot, 66 wedding dessert alternatives to traditional cake are now recommended for outdoor events, including gelato carts, churros, and mini cheesecakes.
+The Knot now recommends 66 wedding dessert alternatives to traditional cake for outdoor events, including gelato carts, churros, and mini cheesecakes.
 The shift away from elaborate multi-tier cakes is real, and it makes total sense when you factor in sun and humidity.

 1. Tropical fruit popsicles in a vintage cart display